rocky-linux/documentation/docs/labs/systems_administration_I/lab6-user_and_group_management.md

     !!! question

-        What is the commands to do this?
+        What are the commands to do this?

 ## Exercise 3